-The residence hall community at the University of Maryland is made up of talented, active, and engaged students who have come to the University to pursue their degrees, to benefit from living with fellow scholars, and to enjoy their experiences.
+The University of Maryland Resident Life staff are committed to creating residential experiences where all residents thrive and grow by living on campus.
+The residence hall community is made up of talented, active, and engaged students who have come to the University to pursue their degrees, to benefit from living with fellow scholars, and to enjoy their experiences.
 The behavior of each individual does not occur in a vacuum, and has an impact on others, for better, or for worse.